Avrixel/PrototypeCode/Ideas.md

 post breakthrough-<br>

-- [ ] Lightning dash- dash through the target and deal damage if has a Charged status effect refresh cooldown, if prime was active will not use up Charged buff

 - [ ] a way for Lightning dash, quickdraw and Jump-over to trigger on dodge effects (build up bless/charge engine, decrease Permafrost stacks if Vanguard is installed etc.)